Legal & General Group Plc Has $30.38 Million Stock Holdings in Black Hills Co. (NYSE:BKH)

 Legal & General Group Plc cut its position in shares of Black Hills Co.
 (NYSE:BKH) by 7.2% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 462,876 shares of the utilities provider’s stock after selling 36,019 shares during the period.
 Legal & General Group Plc’s holdings in Black Hills were worth $30,379,000 at the end of the most recent quarter.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Tortoise Investment Management LLC acquired a new position in shares of Black Hills during the 2nd quarter worth about $39,000.
-Creative Financial Designs Inc. ADV acquired a new position in shares of Black Hills during the 2nd quarter worth about $40,000.
-Stonebridge Capital Advisors LLC acquired a new position in shares of Black Hills during the 1st quarter worth about $80,000.
-Tompkins Financial Corp increased its stake in shares of Black Hills by 36.4% during the 1st quarter.
-Tompkins Financial Corp now owns 1,500 shares of the utilities provider’s stock worth $100,000 after purchasing an additional 400 shares during the last quarter.
+Several other institutional investors have also recently added to or reduced their stakes in BKH.
+Tortoise Investment Management LLC bought a new stake in shares of Black Hills during the 2nd quarter worth about $39,000.
+Creative Financial Designs Inc. ADV bought a new stake in shares of Black Hills during the 2nd quarter worth about $40,000.
+Stonebridge Capital Advisors LLC bought a new stake in shares of Black Hills during the 1st quarter worth about $80,000.
+Tompkins Financial Corp boosted its holdings in shares of Black Hills by 36.4% during the 1st quarter.
+Tompkins Financial Corp now owns 1,500 shares of the utilities provider’s stock worth $100,000 after buying an additional 400 shares during the period.
 Finally, Bbva USA bought a new stake in shares of Black Hills during the 2nd quarter worth about $100,000.
 Institutional investors own 87.12% of the company’s stock.

 Several analysts recently commented on BKH shares.
+Zacks Investment Research downgraded shares of Black Hills from a “buy” rating to a “hold” rating in a report on Thursday, September 30th.
 Sidoti lifted their target price on shares of Black Hills from $78.00 to $80.00 and gave the stock a “buy” rating in a report on Wednesday, August 25th.
-Mizuho lifted their target price on shares of Black Hills from $60.00 to $67.00 and gave the stock a “neutral” rating in a report on Wednesday, September 22nd.
-Finally, Zacks Investment Research downgraded shares of Black Hills from a “buy” rating to a “hold” rating in a report on Thursday, September 30th.
+Finally, Mizuho lifted their target price on shares of Black Hills from $60.00 to $67.00 and gave the stock a “neutral” rating in a report on Wednesday, September 22nd.
 Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $73.71.

 NYSE BKH opened at $65.02 on Friday.
 The company has a quick ratio of 0.37, a current ratio of 0.46 and a debt-to-equity ratio of 1.28.
 The company has a market capitalization of $4.13 billion, a P/E ratio of 17.34, a P/E/G ratio of 3.41 and a beta of 0.36.
 Black Hills Co. has a 12-month low of $56.31 and a 12-month high of $72.78.
 The firm has a 50-day moving average price of $68.39 and a two-hundred day moving average price of $67.85.